 If $\varphi : B_{X} \to B_{X}$ is holomorphic of bounded type, then clearly $C_{\varphi} : H_{b} (B_{X}) \to H_{b} (B_{X})$ is well defined.
 On the other hand, we observe that $X'\subseteq H_{b} (B_{X})$ because every functional is trivially Fr\'echet differentiable.
 In fact, $X'$ is a complemented subspace of $H_{b} (B_{X})$, as we explain below in the proof of Proposition~\ref{PbdNoMeHBB}.
 So, if the composition operator is well defined (as a self map on $H_{b} (B_{X})$), then the argument in Remark~\ref{hubbard} shows that $\varphi$ has to be holomorphic.
 Furthermore, \cite[Proposition~3]{GoGu96} shows that $\varphi$ is of bounded type.

 Our first goal in this section is to characterise the power boundedness of composition operators on $H_{b}(B_{X})$.
-Following \cite{vieira} and \cite{carandomuro}, given a family $\mathcal{F}$ of $\mathbb{C}$-valued holomorphic functions defined on an open set $U$, the $\mathcal{F}$-hull of $A \subseteq U$ is denoted
+As in Remark~\ref{santsaens}, if the composition operator $C_{\varphi}$ is topologizable, then for every $B_{X}$-bounded set $U$ there is some $B_{X}$-bounded set $V$ such that